-AFYREN assumes its role as a pioneer by disseminating knowledge to improve understanding of the causes and mechanisms
+AFYREN assumes its role as a pioneer by disseminating knowledge to improve understanding of the causes and mechanisms of climate change.

 To raise awareness among all its employees, AFYREN will organise Climate Frescoes in 2024 for teams at its Lyon and Clermont-Ferrand sites.